WICG/service-worker-static-routing-api/README.md

 We propose `registerRouter()` to set routes with specified routes instead of `add()` and `get()`.
 Unlike `add()` or `get()`, `registerRouter()` sets all the routes at once, and it can only be called once.
 This is for ease of understanding the latest routes.
+`registerRouter` will be a part of the `install` event [^1].

-Unlike Jake’s proposal, `registerRouter()` is a part of the `install` event for simplicity.
-When the `install` listener is executed, the routes are not set.
+Since `registerRouter()` is only the method to set the router rules, we put it as a part of the `install` event.
+When the `install` listener is executed, no routes are set.
 Web developers can call `registerRouter()` to set routes at that time.

 Our proposal uses [`URLPattern`](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern), which was not available when Jake made the original proposal.
-It is natural evolution to use
-`URLPattern` instead of URL related conditions in the proposal.
+It is natural evolution to use `URLPattern` instead of URL related conditions in the proposal.

+[^1]: We followed [Jake's proposal](https://github.com/w3c/ServiceWorker/issues/1373#issuecomment-451436409) to use the install event.

 #### Summary